 Events on Campus

 The University of Chicago is committed to welcoming individuals with disabilities to events, meetings, or programs on and off campus.
 To that end, the University will provide reasonable accommodations to provide access for individuals with disabilities.
+For additional information on hosting inclusive and accessible events, see the Accessible Events Resource Guide and the Accessible Events Resource Guide Checklist.

 Attending an event.